mrtalhe/fastify-api-starter/README.md

-# Fastify Api With dependency injection Base
+# Fastify Api Starter With dependency injection Base

 Follow the steps below to run the project